 The reason?
 Simply, the way the Christmas Day dice rolled this year means that I'll be at home rather than using the festive period to patrol up and down the motorways of England (and Wales).

-I don’t believe for a minute an easy spin on December 25 will in any way impact my race results in 2019.
-I’m an amateur rider, marginal gains are not us.
+I don't believe for a minute an easy spin on December 25 will in any way impact my race results in the next year.
+I'm an amateur rider, marginal gains are not us.
 But I really like riding my bike, so it would be nice to do it on a rare day off, when the roads are almost empty but for smiling walkers and perhaps the remnants of sleigh and reindeer tracks.

 A lot is made of kitting up and riding on Christmas Day however.
 Is it dedication?
 Is it selfish?
 Somewhat pointless?